shu8/Stack-Overflow-Optional-Features/README.md

 # Stack Overflow Optional Features (SOOF)

-SOOF has been moved to https://github.com/soscripted/sox and has been renamed to ***SOX***!
-It's the same userscript, but better!!!
+**IMPORTANT NOTICE: SOOF has been moved to https://github.com/soscripted/sox and has been renamed to *SOX*!
+It's the same userscript, but better!!!**

+The following is retained for historical reasons.

 ---